Gurpartap/cognizant/README.md

 documentation and some other features need a lot of work.
 Contributions will be overwhelmingly welcomed!

-PS2: This README is written as a roadmap for the features planned for cognizant.
-Some of them might not yet be implemented (e.g. conditions, notifications, etc.).

 Cognizant can be used to monitor any long running process, including the
 following: